3.4 Model in production

 Risks:

-• Increased model bias
+• Increased model bias (possibly by the production model itself).

-• Obsolete choices embedded in the model
+• Obsolete choices embedded in the model.

 • Model is ‘repurposed’ over time, and predictions begin to be used out of context.